littlejo/killerkoda-labs/aya-prod/goya/intro/step1/text.md

+You can skip creating network namespaces if you want to test a program type other than XDP or TC.

 ### 🧠 Setting up your XDP development environment

 Before coding an XDP program with Goya, you need to set up a suitable development environment.